smonger/CAPS_curve/README.md

 ## The "Data" pipeline

 `data/` contains [Hail](https://hail.is/) and Snakemake code that requires execution in Google Cloud and saves files to a Google Storage (GS) bucket.
-Copies of the generated files are available in `files/`.

 ### How to run